When you have a headache, you might not think your jaw could be the cause, but, the TMJ, or temporomandibular joint, could be the culprit.

 TMJ headaches also often recur in one or more regions of the head and face or can feel like tension headaches.

-For many TMJ disorders, including TMJ headaches, more studies are needed to establish a safe and reliable treatment plan.
-Because of this, conservative treatments are often recommended.
-Many treatments are things you can do fairly easily.
+For many TMJ disorders, including TMJ headaches, more studies are needed to establish a

 Changing small behaviors associated with your jaw can be helpful, including: